Ignacio Buse: Early life

+Buse is of German descent through his great-grandfather.
+He began playing tennis at the Country Club de Villa in Lima.
+He later moved to Barcelona to train at the TEC Academy under Albert Costa.

 Career

+2022: Juniors

+Buse was a runner-up in the boys' doubles category at the 2022 French Open, with compatriot Gonzalo Bueno.

+He had good results on the ITF junior circuit, maintaining a 77–38 singles win-loss record and reached an ITF junior combined ranking of world No. 9 on 3 January 2022.

 2023: First Challenger doubles final

 In August, Buse reached his first Challenger doubles final in Lima partnering with Jorge Panta.

-2024: Challenger singles final, Top 250
+2024: First Challenger singles final, top 250

 In February, Buse received a wildcard for the qualifying competition at the 2024 Chile Open.

 In August, he reached his first Challenger singles final in Como, losing to Gabriel Debru in the final.

-2025: ATP and Major debuts, Challenger titles, Top 105
+2025: Major, ATP and Top 125 debuts

-In February, Buse made his ATP Tour debut at the 2025 Chile Open, where he received a main draw wildcard.
-He lost in the first round to eventual champion Laslo Djere.
+In February, Buse made his ATP Tour debut at the 2025 Chile Open, where he received a main draw wildcard, where he lost in the first round to eventual champion Laslo Djere.

-In April, Buse reached the semifinals at the Aix Provence Open as a qualifier, with wins over second seed Luciano Darderi, his first top 50 win, and Reilly Opelka, Buse rose close to 40 positions up, reaching the top 175 in the singles rankings on 5 May 2025.
+In April, Buse reached the semifinals at the Aix Provence Open as a qualifier, with wins over second seed Luciano Darderi, his first top 50 win, and Reilly Opelka.
+As a result, Buse rose close to 40 positions up, reaching the top 175 in the singles rankings on 5 May 2025.

-In June, Buse won his maiden Challenger title at the 2025 Neckarcup, defeating Guy den Ouden in the final.
+In June, Buse won his maiden Challenger title at the 2025 Neckarcup 2.0, defeating Guy den Ouden in the final.
 As a result he reached a career high singles ranking of world No. 152 on 9 June 2025.

-In July, Buse entered his second ATP Tour tournament as a qualifier, at the Swiss Open and defeated fifth seed Laslo Djere, recording his first ATP win.
+Buse entered his second ATP Tour tournament as a qualifier, at the Swiss Open and defeated fifth seed Laslo Djere, recording his first ATP win.
 He reached his first ATP Tour semifinal by defeating Kamil Majchrzak in the second round, and Román Andrés Burruchaga in the quarterfinals.
 As a result Buse reached a new career-high in the top 150 on 21 July 2025.
 He lost to Juan Manuel Cerúndolo in the semifinal.

 In August, Buse made his Grand Slam debut as a qualifier at the US Open.
 He lost to sixth seed Ben Shelton in the first round.

 In September, Buse won his second Challenger title at the Copa Sevilla, defeating Genaro Olivieri in the final.
-In November, at the 2025 Uruguay Open in Montevideo, Buse reached his third Challenger final of the season and climbed to a career-high in the top 105 in the singles rankings on 17 November 2025.
+At the 2025 Uruguay Open in Montevideo, Buse reached his third Challenger final of the season.
+As a result climbed to a career-high in the top 105 in the singles rankings on 17 November 2025.